Mhz95/K-anonymity-DP-Server/README.md

-#### REFERENCES:
+##### REFERENCES:
 Bugra Gedik, Ling Liu.
 Protecting Location Privacy with Personalized k-Anonymity:
 Architecture and Algorithms.
 IEEE Transactions on Mobile Computing, Vol. 7, January 2008.

-### Differential privacy (Gaussian/Laplacian)
+#### Differential privacy (Gaussian/Laplacian)

-There are timstamps associated with the locations' messages.
+There are timestamps associated with the locations' messages.
 In case the message is expired
-i.e. no perturbated location is returned as a response, we send a perturbated location generated
+i.e. no perturbed location is returned as a response, we send a perturbed location generated
 by adding Gaussian/Laplacian noise to the original location.

 This project is linked to another project which serves as an interface for the server (Laravel Web App)
 the interface recives the messages and visualize them on map and record them on table for both incoming/outgoing messages.